HLasse/SERDepressionDetection/README.md

 `data/` contains the output from the SER model for all time windows as well as non-sensitive participant metadata.

-`data/summary` contains aggregated MFCC features for the different window sizes indicated by the file name. `None` means no windowing, i.e. aggregated over the entire recording.
+`data/summary` contains CSV files of the aggregated MFCC features for the different window sizes.
+Window size is indicated by the file name. `None` means no windowing, i.e. aggregated over the entire recording.